March/April 2015

 or

-WHEN l_at_min_balance
+CASE WHEN l_at_min_balance = FALSE

 or